Cholinergic blocking drug: Overdose

 Anticholinergic overdose, both antinicotinic and antimuscarinic, can exert toxic effects on both central and peripheral systems.
 The following symptoms could be presented:

 Mild symptoms include tachycardia, flushed face, mydriasis and blurred vision, fever, dry mouth and skin, and urinary retention.
 Early stage of overdose can lead to central nervous system stimulation, for instance, hyperactivity, followed by depression, such as agitation (Anxiety or nervous), delirium, disorientation, hallucinations, seizures, hypertension, or hyperthermia.
 In late or severe stage of overdose, it could lead to coma, medullary paralysis, death.

 Supportive care is usually performed in anticholinergic toxicated patients.
 Intravenous benzodiazepine is used as a first-line treatment for agitation.
 Cooling measures are employed if there is any significant hyperthermia.
 Activated charcoal is only given within one hour of anticholinergic ingestion.
 Physostigmine is given only if presenting both peripheral and central signs and symptoms of anticholinergic poisoning.
 Physostigmine is a central and peripheral acting acetylcholinesterase inhibitor and generally given to patients with pure anticholinergic poisoning.

 Interactions

-Combined use of medications with anticholinergics may cause synergistic (supraadditive), additive, or antagonistic interactions, leading to no therapeutic effect or overdosing.
+Combined use of medications with anticholinergics may cause synergistic (supra-additive), additive, or antagonistic interactions, leading to no therapeutic effect or overdosing.
 Below listed are some medications or food that can interact with anticholinergics.